-In January 2012, six months after the implementation of the new organizational structure, the college President invited all college employees to participate in an online survey to assess the new structure (C4-03).
-Respondents were asked to identify on a five-point Likert scale their degree of satisfaction with way that distance education, professional development, institutional effectiveness, basic skills, professional development, and off-site programs were addressed by the structure.
-Programs that had changed divisions as a result of the reorganization (Communication, Foreign Languages, CTE) were also asked to rate the degree to which they were satisfied with the new reporting relationship.
+In January 2012, six months after the implementation of the new organizational structure, the College President invited all College employees to participate in an online survey to assess the new structure (C4-03).
+Respondents were asked to identify on a five-point Likert scale their degree of satisfaction with the way that distance education, professional development, institutional effectiveness, basic skills, and off-site programs were addressed by the structure.
+Programs that had changed divisions as a result of the reorganization (Communication, Foreign Languages, and English as a Second Language) were also asked to rate the degree to which they were satisfied with the new reporting relationship.
 In addition, respondents were invited to add additional thoughts about the organizational structure through open-ended "comments" sections (C4-04).

-In February 2012, another open college forum, to which all faculty and staff were invited (as well as student leaders), was devoted to collecting feedback regarding the effectiveness of the new organizational structure (C4-05 and C4-06).
-At this forum, the results of the online survey were shared and used as the starting point for small group discussions on the merits of the new system and the additional improvements needed.
-The results of the focus group discussions were shared in one of the college President's weekly updates, along with a written summary of the results of the online survey (C4-07).
+In February 2012, another College Open Forum, to which all faculty and staff were invited (as well as student leaders), was devoted to collecting feedback regarding the effectiveness of the new organizational structure (C4-05 and C4-06).
+At this forum, the results of the online survey were shared and used as the starting point for small group discussions about the merits of the new system and the additional improvements needed.
+The results of the focus group discussions were shared in one of the College President's weekly Updates, along with a written summary of the results of the online survey (C4-07).